kasbench/globeco-trade-service/documentation/execution-plan.md

 27. Please implement unit testing for **execution** caching.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 28. Please implement the APIs for **execution** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 29. Please generate the unit tests for the **execution** APIs.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
-30. Please update the README.md file with full documentation of the **execution** data model and API.
+30. Please update the README.md file by adding full documentation of the **execution** data model and API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 31. Please update the OpenAPI schema @openapi.yaml in the project root.
-Please include the full specification for the **execution** API.
+Please add the full specification for the **execution** API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.

 32. Please implement the entity, repository, service interface, and service implementation for **destination** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.